Princeton Travelers can customize your trip in many ways. Please let us know how we can best meet your requirements and interests.

 Languages: Our staff is multilingual and can offer all services in a number of languages including French, German, Chinese, Russian as well as other languages.

-Food: Meals can be adapted for eating restrictions such as vegetarian, kosher, halal as well as for food allergies.
+Food: Meals can be adapted for dietary restrictions such as vegetarian, kosher and halal.

 Events: We can organize your corporate retreats and academic gatherings.